-EA:2020/10 (17) Responsible Officer: October 2020 Office of the Auditor General Information Systems Audit - IT Asset Executive Manager Information and Communication Technology Administration notes that an ICT asset management system was already being introduced during the time of audit and will capture all physical and software/license Management assets.
-IT asset management acquisition, tracking and Finding We found that the City's IT asset management process is not effective.
-The following disposal processes will be formalised per the issues were identified: Information Security Program noted in Finding 5.
+EA:2020/10 (17) Office of the Auditor General Information Systems Audit - IT Asset Management Finding Responsible Officer: Executive Manager Information and Communication Technology Executive Manager Information and Communication Technology Administration notes that an ICT asset management system was already being introduced during the time of audit and will capture all physical and software/license assets.
+IT asset management acquisition, tracking and Management system was already being introduced during the time of audit and will capture all physical and software/license audit and will capture all physical and software/license We found that the City's IT asset management process is not effective.
+The following ssues were identified: Information Security Program noted in Finding 5.
 The City does not have up to date IT asset register information and relevant asset details such as asset status and owner are not recorded.
-The City does not have any formal procedure to ensure that all sensitive data and licensed software has been removed or securely overwritten as part of the disposal and re-use of IT assets process.
-Implication Without an effective IT asset management process there is an increased risk that IT assets will be lost or stolen.
+The City does not have any formal procedure to ensure that all sensitive data and licensed software has been removed or securely overwritten as part of the disposal and re-use of IT assets process. mplication Without an effective IT asset management process there is an increased risk that IT assets will be lost or stolen.
 Without appropriate procedures to manage the disposal and re-use of IT assets, there is a higher risk that sensitive data may not be removed or securely erased.
 As a result, the City may suffer financial loss and damage to its reputation.
-Recommendation The City should: • establish an effective IT asset management process.
-This process should ensure IT assets are appropriately managed throughout their lifecycle (from acquisition to disposal) · relevant information on IT assets accurately recorded and maintain relevant information about IT assets in the IT asset register.
+Recommendation The City should: establish an effective IT asset management process.
+This process should ensure IT assets are appropriately managed throughout their lifecycle (from acquisition to disposal) relevant information on IT assets accurately recorded and maintain relevant information about IT assets in the IT asset register.
+Periodic audito of IT. information about IT assets in the IT asset register.
 Periodic audits of IT asset information against physical IT assets should be undertaken to ensure the information is accurate and up to date.
-Any anomalies with IT assets should be appropriately rectified · ensure that all IT assets containing storage media are appropriately sanitised or destroyed as part of the disposal process.
-Accurate documentation and records relating to IT asset disposals must be maintained Risk Rating (prior to controls) Medium Risk Rating (with current controls)
+Any anomalies with IT assets should be appropriately rectified ensure that all IT assets containing storage media are appropriately sanitised or destroyed as part of the disposal process.
+Accurate documentation and records relating to IT asset disposals must be maintained.
+Risk Rating (prior to controls) Medium Wedulii Risk Rating (with current controls)